ton-community/contract-verifier-backend/README.md

 # contract-verifier-backend

-A backend used for compiling FunC code and providing a signed message to be forwarded to the [Sources Registry](https://github.com/ton-blockchain/TEPs/pull/91) contract.
+A backend used for compiling FunC code and returning a signed message containing a proof of verification to be forwarded to the [Sources Registry](https://github.com/ton-blockchain/TEPs/pull/91) contract.
-The signed message is stored on a source item contract as a proof that the source code compiles to a specific code cell hash.
+The signed message is later stored on a source item contract as a proof that the source code compiles to a specific code cell hash.

+## Related repositories

 This repo is a part of the following: